karamfilovs/pact-consumer-driven-contract-testing/README.md

 ## 2. Check the comments in TODO

-## 3. To generate the pacts navigate to consumers module and execute
+## 3. To generate the pacts navigate to consumers folders(customer_consumer/order_consumer) and execute
 ``` shell
 mvn clean test
 ```